JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 Most images are remarkably consistent here.
 High-importance regions (green/yellow clusters) largely coincide with lesion boundaries and internal texture, even in difficult cases.
 For example, Image 3 shows a tight, centralized attribution corresponding precisely to a small lesion.
 Images 1, 2, 7, and 8 also show well-localized attribution consistent with lesion contours.
 Meanwhile, Image 6 exhibits broader but clear attribution, aligning with its mild oversegmentation but precise shape.

 Image 4 is diffuse and a clear outlier, however.
 Most likely due to the presence of two clearly different colors in one lesion.
 An edge case that can be understood and addressed through input preprocessing, expanding training data, or additional data augmentation.
 Overall, the integrated gradients confirm the model is prioritizing relevant visual features, and supports prior XAI observations.

 ---

-#### Technical Note
-Like the raw logits saliency map, IG is applied to the model’s pre-sigmoid logits to ensure faithful attribution.
-Integrated gradients computes an attribution map by interpolating between a baseline image (blank) and the input image, calculating gradients at each step and summing them along the path.
-Unlike raw gradients, this method integrates over scaled versions of the input, producing more stable and meaningful attributions.
-One of the most robust attribution methods in XAI literature.

----